rogelioprieto/linux-tips/_posts/2021-07-31-how-to-install-microsoft-fonts-ubuntu.md

 ## Solution (part 02):

-If you want to install more microsoft fonts, you consider these fonts has copyrights.
+If you want to install more microsoft fonts, for example Windows Vista fonts; you consider these fonts has copyrights.\
 You can install these fonts:
 - Calibri
 - Cambria
 - Candara